pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_82.md

 _Figure 9-15   The ongoing Migration is listed in the Storage Migration window_

-- **lsvdisksyncprogress** command because the process is essentially a volume copy, as shown in Figure 9-16.
+- 16.If you want to check the progress by using the CLI, run the **lsvdisksyncprogress** command because the process is essentially a volume copy, as shown in Figure 9-16.

 _Figure 9-16   Checking migration progress by using CLI_

-- right-click the selection, and click **Finalize** , as shown in Figure 9-17 on page 400.
+- 17.When the migration completes, select all of the migrations that you want to finalize, right-click the selection, and click **Finalize** , as shown in Figure 9-17 on page 400.

-Chapter 9.
-Storage migration **399**